slyfox1186/ffmpeg-build-script/README.md

 are mutually exclusive.
 Without `--config`, every registered package is selected; using the reviewed `custom.toml` allowlist is the recommended path.

+Bare invocation, help and version reporting do not resolve or create an interpreter environment.
+An incompatible existing Conda interpreter falls back to the compatible system-interpreter search.
+Numeric settings accept ASCII decimal digits; jobs, timeouts and counters are bounded to 2,147,483,647, while byte limits may use the host's signed integer range.
+Empty environment timeout overrides use the documented defaults.

 Arguments are validated before any config file is read, so an invalid request never applies a package selection.
 A relative `--config` path resolves against the directory you ran the script from, never against the script's own